George Ruddick

-George Ruddick (third ¼ 1881 – first ¼ 1949) was a Welsh rugby union, and professional rugby league footballer who played in the 1890s, 1900s and 1910s.
+George Ruddick (16 September 1881 – February 1949) was a Welsh rugby union, and professional rugby league footballer who played in the 1890s, 1900s and 1910s.
 He played club level rugby union (RU) for Brecon RFC, and representative level rugby league (RL) for Great Britain, Wales, and Lancashire, and at club level for Broughton Rangers, as a forward.

 Personal background

 George Ruddick's birth was registered in Brecon (Brecknock), he first came to note as a rugby player when he represented local rugby union club Brecon RFC.
 In an appraisal by former British Isles rugby union captain, Arthur Harding, Ruddick is described as a 'particularly good dribbler … a good tackler' and '…keen as a terrier.'
 Ruddick was wounded and badly injured a foot in World War I which meant he was unable to play again.
 He died at his home in New Moston in February 1949.

 Playing career

 International honours

-George Ruddick won caps for Wales (RL) while at Broughton Rangers 1908…1910 3-caps, and won caps for Great Britain (RL) while at Broughton Rangers in 1908 against New Zealand (2 matches), and on the 1910 Great Britain Lions tour of Australia and New Zealand against Australia and Australasia.
+Ruddick won caps for Wales (RL) while at Broughton Rangers 1908…1910 3-caps, and won caps for Great Britain (RL) while at Broughton Rangers in 1908 against New Zealand (2 matches), and on the 1910 Great Britain Lions tour of Australia and New Zealand against Australia and Australasia.